 It’s important therefore, to keep an eye out for any damage to these materials which appears to have been caused by an animal and report it immediately.

-Animal droppings are a sure sign pests have moved into a construction site.
+Rodent and bird droppings are a sure sign pests have moved into a construction site.
 All droppings carry disease which can lead to staff sickness and the potential for legal action.
-Bird droppings are also highly acidic and can cause permanent damage to stonework and timber, as well as vehicle paintwork and clothing.
-Bird droppings also carry a significant slipping hazard, so it’s important to have it cleaned up as soon as possible after it’s discovered.
+Bird droppings are also highly acidic and can cause permanent damage to stonework and timber, as well as vehicle paintwork and stored construction materials.
+Bird droppings also carry a significant slipping hazard, so it’s important to have it cleaned up as soon as possible, after it’s discovered.

 If the droppings are focused in a single area of the construction site, it could be an indication the pests have a nest nearby.
 Make sure you inform your pest control expert where the droppings were found, to help inform their investigation.

 Construction sites are particularly attractive to birds, as they offer plenty of elevated, sheltered and accessible locations where they can roost or nest.
 The fact most construction sites are reliably deserted at night also helps to make them a great location for birds.

 Keep your eyes open for birds starting to gather around the site towards the end of the day.
 This is a little easier during the winter as the sun sets early and it’s likely people will still be working when the birds begin to arrive.
 If large numbers of birds begin showing up regularly as the evening begins, it’s a good indication they’re using the site as a roosting spot.

 #4 Sickness and Absence

 If there is suddenly a bout of illness which sweeps through the workforce, it could also be a sign of pest infestation.
 Droppings and infected food could all be a source for communicable diseases.
 A pattern of similar sickness will be more difficult to identify on a construction site than in an office building, as many of the staff will be independent tradespeople who don’t need to report their own sickness to the main contractor.